-recruited upon successfully achieving part, or all, of an OND (Ordinary National ated.
-Staff development and Diploma) Course at the Mid-
+Another change is reflected in recruitment, with half of the intake having been recruited upon successfully achieving part, or all, of an OND (Ordinary National Diploma) Course at the Mid-Kent College.

 Pictured here are some current 1st Year Apprentices in the new Workshop.
 They are gathering information and skills towards their NVQ, assisted by their by instructor.
 From top left: John Meers (Instructor), Adam Green, Nicholas Raines, Gary Selway and Gavin Herne.